leahcimali/Comparative-Evaluation-of-Clustered-Federated-Learning-Method/README.md

 Paper results were done on dataset Mnist, Fashion-Mnist and Kmnist.

+Added option to use cifar-10 and convolutional model which is not in the original paper.
-To use Cifar-10 use parameters `--dataset cifar10 --nnmodel convolutional`.
+Use parameters `--dataset cifar10 --nnmodel convolutional`.